dart-lang/language/working/augmentation-libraries/feature-specification.md

 a higher-level "property" construct.
 A property has a name and a type.
 It may have one or more other capabilities:

-*   **A backing storage location.** You get this when you declare a non-`external` variable.
+*   **A backing storage location.** You get this when you declare a variable which is not `abstract` and not `external`.
     Having a storage location enables (and often requires) having the variable initialized by generative constructors.
-A variable may also have an **initializer** expression that gets run either lazily for top-level and static variables or at object construction/initialization time for instance variables.
+A variable may also have an **initializing expression** that gets run either lazily for top-level and static variables, or at object construction/initialization time for instance variables.

 *   **A getter function.** This function’s body is provided explicitly when you declare a getter.
 A variable declaration provides an implicit getter body that returns the value in the backing storage location.
 (Late variables do some additional checking in that implicit body.)

 *   **A setter function.** A setter declaration provides a body explicitly.
 A non-final variable declaration provides an implicit setter body that stores the given value in the storage location.
 (Again, late variables do some additional updates and/or checks.)

-Declarations may be marked `abstract` or `external` and, if so, those are mapped over to the corresponding getter and setter functions.
+Variable declarations may be marked `abstract` or `external` and, if so, those are mapped over to the corresponding getter and setter functions.

 An `abstract` variable declaration is equivalent to an abstract getter declaration, and if not `final`, also an abstract setter declaration.
-An `external` variable similarly define an `external` getter and possibly an `external` setter, but unlike abstract declarations, these are a valid implementations of the signature.
+An `external` variable defines an `external` getter and, if not `final`, an `external` setter.
+Unlike abstract declarations, they are considered to have a concrete implementation.

 Augmentations on variables, getters, and setters works mostly at the level of these separate capabilities.
 For example, augmenting a variable with a getter